AdobeDocs/campaign-web.fr-FR/help/v8/get-started/get-started.md

 * **Create landing pages** - Adobe Campaign allows you to create, design, and share landing pages.
 Landing pages enable you to direct your users to online forms where they can update their data, opt-in/out from receiving your communications, or subscribe to a specific service such as a newsletter.

-* **Use reporting** -  Adobe Campaign suite of reporting tools provides valuable insights into the effectiveness of your marketing efforts, allowing you to optimize your campaigns for maximum impact
+* **Use reporting** -  Adobe Campaign suite of reporting tools provides valuable insights into the effectiveness of your marketing efforts, allowing you to optimize your campaigns for maximum impact.

     Dynamic Reporting provides fully customizable and real-time reports to measure the impact of your marketing activities.
-It adds access to profile data, enabling demographic analysis by profile dimensions such as gender, city and age in addition to functional email campaign data like opens and clicks.
+It adds access to profile data, enabling demographic analysis by profile dimensions such as gender, city, and age in addition to functional email campaign data like opens and clicks.

 >[!TAB Get started for Admins]